adamjberg/devtails.xyz/_posts/randy/2022-07-10-car-trek-technology.md

 Getting a driver's learning permit certainly grew my world; bought my first car for $285 at age 15.
 The only communication technology aboard that very ugly mallard green 1967 Pontiac Strato Chief was a push-button AM radio and the horn for forward replies.

 FM radio had its own option box on car dealer order forms, but few buyers checked it off in the heydays of AM radio.
 The one speaker in the back window shelf was scratchy and good for nothing, but if the ignition key was on, the radio was on.
 Aerial up and away: I was connected to the outside world.
-If I could go back and apologize to the neighbors for the volume, I would feel better yelling at all the loud music idiots driving around today.
+If I could go back and apologize to my former neighbors for the volume, I would feel better yelling at all the loud music idiots like me driving around today.

 **8-TRACK MIND**